Course on Classical and Modern Papers in Image Analysis

 - Collect the commentaries that other students should be sending you, and organize them in some way on your slides.
 These should be the basis for a discussion of the paper.

 - Print out this form and give it to your supervisor before the start of the session.
 Mark the names of the students that sent a commentary.
-Your supervisor is responsible for assigning credits to active students, signing the form and giving it to Lena for archival.
+Your supervisor is responsible for assigning credits to active students, signing the form and giving it to Natasa for archival.
+Electronic version of this document is also accepted.

 - Try to get a discussion going!